 Since 2008, Global Football has organized the Global Ambassadors Bowl, which provides opportunity of a lifetime for deserving student-athletes to travel internationally, while playing the sport they love while serving as ambassadors for their school, state, nation and themselves.

 A squad of American football high school senior standouts selected as much for their conduct off the field as their performances on the gridiron makes up the traveling squad known as Team Stars & Stripes.

-Long-time Episcopal Academy (Philadelphia PA) head coach Bill Gallagher coached with Team Stars & Stripes for the past five journeys overseas, assisted by coaches focused on broadening the horizons of their young players, including John Storey of Villa Angela St Joseph (Cleveland, OH), who has coached at every Global Ambassadors Bowl.
+Long-time Episcopal Academy (Philadelphia PA) head coach Bill Gallagher coached with Team Stars & Stripes for the past six journeys overseas, assisted by coaches focused on broadening the horizons of their young players, including John Storey of Villa Angela St Joseph (Cleveland, OH), who has coached at every Global Ambassadors Bowl.

 A brief history of the Global Ambassadors Bowl

 The story began in 2008 when respected Arizona high school coach Jeff Scurran took a squad of 40 players from 27 high schools from across 12 states to Tokyo to face the Japanese Under 19 national team.
 The Americans were unable to recover from conceding 17 unanswered first half points and despite outscoring Japan after the break went down to a 24-14 defeat at a Kawasaki Stadium overflowing with 4,800 enthusiastic football fans.

 But the visit to Japan was about far more than just football.
 The players all lived with Japanese families for the duration of their stay and spent each day learning about the nation’s culture through a series of field trips, visits to historical sites and interaction with their hosts.